badugyamfi/badugyamfi-capstone_project_1/project_report.md

 ### Recommendations
  The following recommendation are given based on the insight detailed from the analyzed phase.

-**- Seasonal members packages can be introduced as marketing strategy such as:
+**- Seasonal members packages can be introduced as marketing strategy such as: Weekend membership, Summer membership, Annual membership**
-Weekend membership
-Summer membership
-Annual membership

-Ads prepared should target recreational events at weekends and during the months of May to October.
-Ads should also target the top stations where Casual users begin their trips.
+**- Ads prepared should target recreational events at weekends and during the months of May to October.
+Ads should also target the top stations where Casual users begin their trips.**

+**- Special promotion or discount should be introduced to encourage bike users in months or season with colder temperatures.**